NickSoetaert/Yerba-Chess-Engine/README.md

 # Yerba-Chess-Engine
-UCI chess engine written from the ground up in Go
+An in-progress UCI chess engine written in Go